sbalian/quantum-random/README.md

 ## Tests

 The tests run for Python 3.9 - 3.12 on the latest Windows, macOS and Ubuntu runner images.
-Use [tox][tox] to run the tests locally.

 See [here](./analysis/uniform.md) for a visualisation and a Kolmogorov–Smirnov test.